oguzhankrbdk/youtube-mp3-downloader/README.md

 # youtube-mp3-downloader
 This script reads song names from a text file, searches for them on YouTube, and downloads the most suitable result as an MP3 file.
+It's written to download songs for non-tech relatives :)

 ## Dependencies: